mohakapoor/JudgeKit/docs/documentation.md

 * **Correctness (Generation)**: A 4-point checklist verifying the response matches the Ground Truth without introducing material falsehoods.

 ### 3.2 Deterministic Metrics
-JudgeKit mathematically calculates exact-match retrieval algorithms using robust, cross-platform `pathlib` logic.
+JudgeKit calculates exact-match retrieval algorithms using cross-platform `pathlib` logic.
 * **Hit@K**: Returns `1.0` if a file in the dataset's `relevant_files` list is found in the retrieved contexts, else `0.0`.
 * **Mean Reciprocal Rank (MRR)**: Returns `1 / rank` where `rank` is the position (1-indexed) of the first correctly retrieved file.
 Returns `0.0` if not found.
 * **Null-Set Handling**: If the query is intentionally out-of-scope and `relevant_files` is an empty list `[]`, Hit@K and MRR return `null` (N/A) so the retriever is not unfairly penalized.